asenpetrov/AsenPetrov/README.md

 ### Hello everyone 👋
 My name is Asen Petrov.

-Here are some ideas to get you started:
+Here is some information about me:

 - 🔭 I’m currently working as a Junior IT technical consultant.
 - 🌱 I’m currently learning C# programming language.